juntalis/ce-luacontrib/README.md

+## Outdated
+Not sure when or what changed, but it looks like this plugin is no longer needed, as the ffi C-extension loads and works fine when the binaries are placed in the clibs32/clibs64 folders.
+I went ahead and added a new release containing the FFI binaries built against CE's customized Lua 5.3.
+(Up to date as of CE 6.5)

 ce-luacontrib
 =============
 Since I'll probably never bother to package this properly, I'm dumping this here.
 I wrote this quite a while back, so I don't really recall why I saw the need to package the lua extension as a resource and load it into memory.
 I think I recall there being some issue with Cheat Engine encountering memory access errors after it unloaded the plugin.